Skip to main content

 Service Agreement (UK)

-Create a comprehensive UK service agreement governed by the laws of England and Wales.
+Create a detailed UK service agreement governed by the laws of England and Wales.
 Covers the Consumer Rights Act 2015, Supply of Goods and Services Act 1982, Late Payment of Commercial Debts (Interest) Act 1998, UK GDPR, IR35, VAT, intellectual property, and confidentiality.
 Suitable for consultants, freelancers, agencies, and businesses of all sizes.

 Agency Agreement (UK)

-Appoint a commercial agent to promote, negotiate, and sell your products or services in England and Wales with a comprehensive Agency Agreement.
+Appoint a commercial agent to promote, negotiate, and sell your products or services in England and Wales with a detailed Agency Agreement.
 This template is drafted in compliance with the Commercial Agents (Council Directive) Regulations 1993, which provide mandatory protections for commercial agents including entitlement to commission, minimum notice periods, and compensation or indemnity upon termination.
 It covers territory, exclusivity, commission structure, payment terms, agent's duties, non-compete restrictions, data protection, and governing law.

 Commission Agreement (UK)